DevMahkShaw/Automated-Batch-Scripts/README.md

 ### How to Use:

-1. Download the bat file.
+1. Download the bat file. **(There will be multiple audio bats to choose from but we'll be working with Universal - Muti-Audio to MP3.bat for this)**
 2. Drag n' drop the bat file to where you have the audio or music files located.
 Preferrably separated or you have selected few included in a folder.
 3. **Do not "Run as Administrator."**
 4. Open/Execute.